ragaeeb/ffmpeg-simplified/README.md

 - A working `ffmpeg` installation available on your `PATH`.
 The package intentionally avoids bundling `ffmpeg-static` so that you can manage codecs and updates yourself.
 - Optional: set `FFMPEG_PATH` and/or `FFPROBE_PATH` environment variables if the binaries live somewhere other than your shell `PATH`.

-### Built-in `ffmpegy`
+### Built with `ffmpeggy`

-The [`src/vendor/ffmpegy.ts`](src/vendor/ffmpegy.ts) helper is a minimal event-driven wrapper that shells out to the locally installed `ffmpeg` and `ffprobe` executables.
-It mimics the small Fluent-FFmpeg subset that this project relied on—methods such as `audioFilters`, `inputOptions`, `setStartTime`, `setDuration` and event hooks like `progress`, `stderr`, `end`, and `error` all behave the same.
-The helper also:
+The library uses [`ffmpeggy`](https://github.com/mekwall/ffmpeggy), a minimal event-driven wrapper that shells out to locally installed `ffmpeg` and `ffprobe` executables.
+The wrapper:

-- Streams `Readable` inputs into temporary files and cleans them up automatically.
-- Emits deterministic progress callbacks (including a final 100% event) so callbacks fire even on short clips.
-- Allows overriding the binary paths via `FFMPEG_PATH`/`FFPROBE_PATH` for custom installations.
+- Automatically detects system-installed `ffmpeg`/`ffprobe` binaries using the `which` utility
+- Provides a clean Promise-based API with event hooks for progress tracking
+- Supports Node.js streams for input and output
+- Includes built-in FFprobe integration for media analysis
+- Emits detailed progress events during encoding operations

 ## Installation